Affirmative Action

 ADA/504 COORDINATOR: A College employee assigned the responsibility for maintaining the College’s compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Alleged violations of the ADA or Section 504 shall be subject to the Affirmative Action Policy’s Complaint Procedure as administered by the Affirmative Action Officer.
 The ADA/504 Coordinator is Peter Sennett, Vice President of Human Resources & Payroll and Affirmative Action Officer and can be contacted at (978) 630-9160.

-ADVISOR: A single person of the Complainant’s/Respondent’s choice, who may be but is not required to be an attorney (for union employees this may be a union representative), who may be present in any meeting or proceeding prescribed by this Policy, and who may inspect and review evidence.
-It is the advisor’s responsibility to conduct cross-examination during the hearing if the Title IX Sexual Harassment Process is being used.
-The advisor’s role is otherwise strictly limited to providing direct assistance to the party that they advise.
+ADVISOR: A single person chosen by a Complaining or Responding Party, who may but is not required to be an attorney (for union employees this may be a union representative), who may be present in any meeting or proceeding prescribed by this Policy, and who may inspect and review evidence.
+The advisor’s role is strictly limited to providing direct assistance to the party that they advise for the purposes of the complaint process.
+An advisor is not to impede, disrupt or hinder the procedures listed within this Policy and/or other institutional policies through intimidation or creating an environment that unreasonably interferes with anyone’s ability to participate in the complaint process.
+Any person serving as an Advisor who is conducting themselves in such a manner is subject to removal from their role.

-COMPLAINT: A written or verbal complaint alleging a violation of the Affirmative Action Policy, other than a Formal Complaint.
+COMPLAINT: A written or verbal complaint alleging a violation of the Affirmative Action Policy.

-COMPLAINT PROCESS: The process used to address all Complaint’s alleging a violation of the Affirmative Action Policy, other than a Formal Complaint of Title IX Sexual Harassment.
+COMPLAINT PROCESS: The process used to address all Complaints alleging a violation of the Affirmative Action Policy.
+This may also be referred to as “grievance procedure.”

 COMPLAINANT: The student(s) or employee(s), or applicant for admission or employment, filing the complaint.
 In cases involving Title IX, this is an individual who is alleged to be the victim of conduct that could constitute sexual harassment.